vibe-project/vibe-project.github.io/java-server/3.0.0-Alpha1/reference/index.md

 |---|---|---|
 | 3 | 7 | 3.0 |

-TODO explain platform module and its support once module structure is defined.
+TODO explain platform module and its support once module structure is determine.

 ### License
 Licensed under the Apache License 2.0.